PrzemyslawKiliszek/datasciencecoursera/Code book.md

 ### subject
 volunteers labeled by ID 1-30
 ### code for other variables
-- domain:       "t" to denote time or "f" for frequency signal
+- domain: t - time | f - frequency
+- acceleration: Body | Gravity
+- instrument: "Acc" for accelerometr | "Gyro" for gyroscope
+- calculation: "MEAN" for mean | "SD" for standard deviation
+- direction: "X", "Y", "Z"
-- acceleration: "Body" to denote body acceleration or "Gravity" for gravity acceleration signal
+- other: "Jerk" for jerk signal
--